madroscla/SVA_LifeCycleAtlas_Sunburst/README.md

-Last updated 07 February 2020.
+Last updated 30 July 2020

-Part of [Student Veterans Life Cycle Atlas](https://atlas.studentveterans.org/).
+Part of [Student Veterans Life Cycle Atlus](https://atlas.studentveterans.org/).
 Created by Madeline Clark at [Student Veterans of America](https://studentveterans.org/).

 A sunburst diagram showing the paths of veterans post-high school.
 Each node indicates a sequential stage in one's life, going up to eight stages.